Annotation Configuration

 Default value: ""

 Specifies the conditional expression for a field when executing an EntityQuery.
 This allows you to customize how the field is compared in the WHERE clause.
-If a value is provided, it will be used as specified; otherwise, the global default %s=#{%s}
+If a value is set for this property, it will be used; otherwise, the global default %s=#{%s}

 Example Explanation